open-component-model/MPAS/docs/concepts/projects.md

 #### Project

 An MPAS Project is a collection of Products.
 Products are installed using OCM and GitOps.
-Products can be stored in one or more Git repositories that are managed by the Project.
+Products can be stored in one or more Git repositories that a `Project` manages.

 The `Project` Kubernetes API object that contains the metadata required to create and manage an individual MPAS Project.